 The American Humane Society says the dog house should be a bit taller and wider than your dog.
 For example, if your dog is 24 inches tall and 30 inches long, the house should be about 33 inches high, 48 inches long, and 42 inches wide.
 This size helps keep your dog’s body heat in.

-To make the inside of your dog house cozy, add soft bedding and insulation.
-Rigid foam insulation helps keep the temperature right for your dog on cold nights8.
+To make the inside of your dog house cosy, add soft bedding and insulation.
+Rigid foam insulation helps keep the temperature right for your dog on cold nights.
 Make sure the space feels safe and dry, like with a raised floor.
 The right design keeps your dog warm and happy outside.

-Following these guidelines, you can build a cozy insulated dog house.
-This will make your pet’s life better by keeping them warm and comfortable during winter910.
+Following these guidelines, you can build a cosy, insulated dog house.
+This will make your pet’s life better by keeping them warm and comfortable during winter.

 Step-by-Step Guide to Building Your Insulated Dog House